realestivory/bliss-client-open-source/README.md

 ## Support

-For any questions HMU at jungao1987 or chinese_nigga on discord.
+For any questions HMU at jungao1987 or fortnitelord9696 on discord.

 ## License